Why Does a Litigation Response Plan Matter?

 It is also critical to engage the legal team — and the organization as a whole — in decisions regarding the acquisition or disposition of new applications, figuring out in advance how ESI will be preserved, collected, and produced when required.

-Elevate Your Ediscovery:
+Take Control of Your Ediscovery:

 Build networks within your organization by asking questions.
 Make a habit of taking an IT team member out to lunch, discussing workflows with your legal operations staff, or employing other strategies that will remind you to interact with other teams in support of the legal department’s initiatives.